aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlam-to-docm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Python developers often need to convert XLAM to DOCM files for various reasons.
+XLAM files are Microsoft Excel Add-in files which are used to store macros and other related data.
+DOCM files are Microsoft Word documents which contain macros.
+Converting XLAM to DOCM allows the user to access the macros stored in the XLAM file in the DOCM file.

+<h2>How Aspose.Total Helps for XLAM to DOCM Conversion</h2>
-For a Python developer, who is trying to add a XLAM to DOCM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLAM and DOCM files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLAM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs which can help to automate the conversion process.
+It provides a simple two-step process for converting XLAM to DOCM files.
+Firstly, Aspose.Cells for Python via .NET API is used to convert the XLAM file to HTML.
+After that, Aspose.Words for Python via .NET API is used to save the created HTML into the desired Microsoft Word format.
+This process is simple and efficient and can be used to quickly convert XLAM to DOCM files.

 {{% /blocks/products/pf/feature-page-summary %}}